Charity registered in Scotland SC018761

 In line with our commitment to safeguarding, this role is subject to a PVG check.
 CHSS is committed to equality of opportunity and to providing a service which is free from unfair and unlawful discrimination.
 We therefore aim to ensure that no applicant, volunteer or member of staff is unfairly treated on the grounds of offending background.

-By joining Chest Heart and Stroke Scotland (CHSS) as Assistant Shop Manager you can be the difference between people just surviving and really living.
+By joining Chest Heart and Stroke Scotland (CHSS) as an IT Support technician you can be the difference between people just surviving and really living.

 You will be part of Scotland’s leading health charity providing support to people with chest, heart and stroke conditions and Long Covid to live life to the full again.
 Our Community Healthcare Support Service provides access to a range of supported self management and community recovery services to support people across Scotland to manage their health as well as possible and adjust to life after a diagnosis of a chest or heart condition or after a stroke.